A coconut shell robot was among many dozens that attempted to complete mazes in "Discovering Engineering", an introductory course for students at ANU.

 "Big, important engineering problems tend to be ill-defined and open-ended," said Dr Beck.
 "This means they can’t be solved by applying known formulas, and they could have multiple acceptable solutions."

-The final two grading levels for the course involved navigating a known maze, and navigating an unknown maze.
+The final two grading levels for the course involved navigating a known maze, on which the rovers had practised, and navigating an unknown maze that they'd see for the first time on testing day.

-Out of 59 robots, 19 made it all the way through the known maze, nine of these with perfect scores.
-Only nine robots were able to navigate the unknown maze, three with perfect scores.
-Forty-nine robots could solve at least part of the known maze, while 18 solved at least part of the unknown maze.
+In 2022, 19 of 59 robots made it all the way through the known maze, nine of these with perfect scores, while 9 robots completed the unknown maze, three with perfect scores.

 Britton said that his team's robot made it all the way through the known maze, but only a quarter of the way through the unknown maze.
 He noticed that other designs that "used more than one ultrasonic sensor seemed to fair better."